lyokka/VideoPose3D/README.md

 This is the implementation of the approach described in the paper:
 > Dario Pavllo, Christoph Feichtenhofer, David Grangier, and Michael Auli.
 [3D human pose estimation in video with temporal convolutions and semi-supervised training](https://arxiv.org/abs/1811.11742).
 In Conference on Computer Vision and Pattern Recognition (CVPR), 2019.

+# I forked this for model parsing and visualization with wild data

 More demos are available at https://dariopavllo.github.io/VideoPose3D

 <p align="center"><img src="images/demo_yt.gif" width="70%" alt="" /></p>